-- 2. Rename the metadata XML file to metadata.xml, and then move metadata.xml to the occn-op-job-helm-chart/pdc/idp directory. - 3.
-Configure the KeyStores needed by SAML 2.0: - a.
-Generate Identity and Trust KeyStores. - b.
-Move your KeyStore files, such as identity.p12 and trust.p12, to the oc-cn-op-jobhelm-chart/pdc/pdc_keystore directory. - 4.
-In your override-values.yaml file for oc-cn-op-job-helm-chart, set the following keys: - ocpdc.configEnv.isSSOEnabled: Set this to true. - ocpdc.configEnv.keyStoreAlias: Set this to the private key alias of the KeyStore. - ocpdc.configEnv.keyStoreType: Set this to the file type of the SSL Identity and Trust KeyStore, which is either PKCS12 or JKS.
-The default is PKCS12. - ocpdc.configEnv.keyStoreIdentityFileName: Set this to the name of the Identity KeyStore file. - ocpdc.configEnv.keyStoreTrustFileName: Set this to the name of the Trust KeyStore file. - ocpdc.configEnv.samlAsserterName: Set this to the name of the SAML Asserter.
-The default is pdcSAML2IdentityAsserter. - ocpdc.configEnv.ssoPublishedSiteURL: Set this to the base URL used to construct endpoint URLs.
+- 4. In your override-values.yaml file for oc-cn-op-job-helm-chart, set the following keys: - ocpdc.configEnv.isSSOEnabled: Set this to true. - ocpdc.configEnv.keyStoreAlias: Set this to the private key alias of the KeyStore. - ocpdc.configEnv.keyStoreType: Set this to the file type of the SSL Identity and Trust KeyStore.
+The only supported value is JKS. - ocpdc.configEnv.keyStoreIdentityFileName: Set this to the name of the Identity KeyStore file. - ocpdc.configEnv.keyStoreTrustFileName: Set this to the name of the Trust KeyStore file. - ocpdc.configEnv.samlAsserterName: Set this to the name of the SAML Asserter.
+The default is pdcSAML2IdentityAsserter.

+- ocpdc.configEnv.ssoPublishedSiteURL: Set this to the base URL used to construct endpoint URLs.
 This is typically the load balancer host and port where the server is visible externally.
 It must be appended with Isaml2.
-For example: https:// LoadBalancerHost:LoadBalancerPortIsaml2. - ocpdc.configEnv.ssoDefaultURL: Set this to the URL where unsolicited authentication responses are sent if they do not contain an accompanying target URL. - ocpdc.secretValue.keyStoreIdentityStorePass: Set this to the StorePass for the Identity KeyStore.

-- ocpdc.secretValue.keyStoreIdentityKeyPass: Set this to the KeyPass for the Identity KeyStore. - ocpdc.secretValue.keyStoreTrustStorePass: Set this to the StorePass for the Trust KeyStore. - 5.
+For example: https:// LoadBalancerHost:LoadBalancerPortIsaml2. - ocpdc.configEnv.ssoDefaultURL: Set this to the URL where unsolicited authentication responses are sent if they do not contain an accompanying target URL. - ocpdc.secretValue.keyStoreIdentityStorePass: Set this to the StorePass for the Identity KeyStore. - ocpdc.secretValue.keyStoreIdentityKeyPass: Set this to the KeyPass for the Identity KeyStore. - ocpdc.secretValue.keyStoreTrustStorePass: Set this to the StorePass for the Trust KeyStore. - 5.
 Configure your load balancer's rules to send responses to the PDC WebLogic domain with Isaml2 appended to the URL path.